 Table of Content +

 Preparing for the RBI Grade B Exam is a big goal for many banking aspirants in India.
-To succeed, you need a clear and well-planned study strategy.
+With the release of the detailed notification PDF, aspirants now have nearly 30 days to prepare for the RBI Grade B Phase 1 exam, which is scheduled to be held on 13th June for the (DR) General post and on 14th June for the (DR) DEPR and DSIM posts.
+To succeed, candidates need a clear and well-planned study strategy.
 Since the syllabus is wide and the exam pattern can be unpredictable, random preparation is not enough.
-Also, as official previous year papers are not released by the Reserve Bank of India, it becomes even more important to follow a structured approach.

-In this article, we have designed a simple and practical 150-day RBI Grade B Study Plan.
-This plan will help you cover the complete syllabus step by step, improve your concepts, and build confidence to crack the exam on your first attempt.
+In this blog, we have provided a simple and practical 30-day RBI Grade B Study Plan.
+This plan will help you cover the complete syllabus step by step, improve your concepts, and build confidence to crack the exam in your first attempt.

 |---|